Barbary ground squirrel: Description

 The Barbary ground squirrel is a small species growing to a length of between 160 and 220 mm with a bushy tail of a similar length.
 It weighs up to 350 g and has short wiry hair.
 The general colour is greyish-brown or reddish-brown and there is a white stripe running along each side, and sometimes another along the spine.
 The belly is paler grey and the tail is longitudinally barred in black and grey.

 Distribution

 The Barbary ground squirrel is found on the Barbary Coast of Western Sahara, Morocco and Algeria on the seaward side of the Atlas Mountains and was introduced into the island of Fuerteventura in the Canary Islands in 1965.
-It is the only species of squirrel to inhabit Africa north of the Sahara barring a small population of striped ground squirrel in southern Morocco.
+It is one of only two species of squirrel to inhabit Africa north of the Sahara, the other being a small population of striped ground squirrel in southern Morocco.
 Its habitat is arid rocky ground and it is found in mountainous regions up to an altitude of about 4000 m.